EMU800 series

-The EMU800 is a series of electric multiple unit train used by the Taiwan Railways Administration (TRA).
+The EMU800 is a series of electric multiple unit train used by the Taiwan Railway Corporation.
+The then Taiwan Railways Administration (TRA) purchased a total of 344 cars (i.e. 43 sets) of the series.

-Introduction
+History

 The EMU800 series was purchased in response to increasing passenger volume and electrification of branch lines, which diverted older commuter EMUs.
-At 296 cars, the order is the second-largest ever placed by TRA.
+At 296 cars, the order is the second-largest ever placed by the then TRA.
 The first two EMU800 trains were built by Nippon Sharyo, and the remaining 35 were built by the Taiwan Rolling Stock Company from 2013 to 2015.
 At the beginning there was a dispute over the braking system.
 After years of negotiation, TRA accepted the proposal and the EMU800 began to service.